EMBARGOED UNTIL JUNE 8, 2026, 9:00 AM ET · Do not publish or share publicly before this date · Questions: alex@headachevault.com

 Based on CMS Medicare Part D prescribing data — the only publicly available provider-level prescribing dataset in the United States.
 Active prescriber = 20+ triptan claims in the observation period.
 Medicare patients represent a subset of the total migraine population; the true gap is likely larger.
 Full methodology →

 Prior authorization burden is the primary structural explanation for this gap.
-The Headache Vault's PA Engine helps primary care physicians navigate CGRP prior authorizations in District of Columbia and all 50 states — free for all clinicians.
+The Headache Vault PA Engine navigates District of Columbia payer requirements — covering all major commercial insurers and Medicare Advantage plans.
+Free for all clinicians, no account required.

 Citation